 Our favourite rooms

 The Pool Suite, aka Room 6, is a split-level rock-star retreat with its own 600-foot private terrace with little unheated pool.
 Room 11 has a dramatic, scarlet-upholstered 10-foot headboard, white marble fireplace, and private veranda.
 Room 10 is similar, but turquoise.
 In the main riad, most of the rooms are open-plan suites, six with fireplaces and all with six-foot-wide beds and Egyptian cotton bedlinen, giant custom-built baths, and powerful showers.
 The 'Pink Room' an Extra Large Suite, lives up to its name, with shades ranging from fuchsia to ballet-pump; we liked its grey-marble bathroom with a mini hammam and a bath tub lined in marble shot through with rosy hues.

-Three pools.
-In serene and shaded open-air courtyard's, the hotel's two Carrara marble-lined pools are surrounded by day-beds and a fire-pit; the petite plunge pool on the roof has a Berber-tented sitting area and sweeping views of the Atlas Mountains and the Koutoubia mosque.
+Four pools.
+In serene and shaded open-air courtyard's, the hotel's two Carrara marble-lined pools are surrounded by day-beds and a fire-pit; On the roof, there's a petite plunge pool and an additional 13m rooftop pool with Berber-tented sitting area and sweeping views of the Atlas Mountains and the Koutoubia mosque.

 The little spa is tucked away in its own serenely shaded courtyard.
 Dip in the spa pool or lounge alongside it between treatments.
 Try the hammam and massage – they're both first class, or perhaps a Saharan-sand scrub; gents get their own facial too.
 Guests get a 20 per cent discount on treatments taken between 10am and 3pm, and you're asked to arrive in your bathrobe.

 This Moorish hideaway is a jewel-coloured mishmash of patterns and textures, which will undoubtedly bring out your artistic side.
 Bring a sketchbook so you're ready when inspiration strikes.